Antony-Thornton/MS1---Gym-Website/README.md

 # 1. Project Status
 The project is currently underway with a deadline of 5th June 2021.
-The index page is largly finished but needs testing.
+The website is nearly finished.
+The following needs to be completed before submission:
+* Home page picture issue
+* ReadMe needs proof reading and finishing
+* Check details on how to submit
+*

 # 2. User Story
-## 2.1 The business case(Project Goals):
+## 2.1 The business case (Project Goals):
 I was asked by my local gym Fitness First to create a wesbite for their gym.
 They have decided, that to increase the number of members using the gym, that they need a website with more information.
 This website will be designed to give users more information about the gym known as "Fitness First".
 The website is aimed at users looking to join this gym and or get information on classes that they may find interesting.